mike-lischke/antlr4-graps/README.md

 ##What's next?
 The module is in a pretty good shape now, but there are ideas to add more functionality, like:

-- Pass a callback function to the C++ code so it can send internal errors back to the Node.JS layer.
+- More semantic checks (e.g. indirect left-recursion and other warning/error conditions as detected by ANTLR)
-- Add support for code completion.
+- Support for code completion.
-- Add support for automatic code formatting.
+- Automatic code formatting.
-- Add support for linting ANTLR files.
-- Add special language functions like (indirect) left recursion removal.
+- Linting support?

 I'd love to see code contributions, so that the module evolves faster.